How to Obtain a Birth Certificate from ZAGS While Abroad: Complete Guide | Global Docs Pro

 A power of attorney for obtaining a duplicate ZAGS certificate must be notarized.
 If you are abroad, you can issue it in two ways:

-At a Russian consulate — contact the consular section of the Russian embassy in your country of residence.
+- At a Russian consulate — contact the consular section of the Russian embassy in your country of residence.
 The consul will notarize the power of attorney according to Russian rules, and it will be valid in Russia without any additional certification.
 This is the simplest and most reliable method.
-Cost: approximately 30-50 USD (consular fee).
+The cost is a consular fee of 40 USD for a general power of attorney or 70 USD for a power of attorney to dispose of real estate with non-relatives (in the equivalent of the local currency), according to Government Decree No. 889 of 11.11.2010 as amended by Decree No. 198 of 21.02.2024.

 What to include in the power of attorney: Full name and passport details of the principal and the attorney; authority to obtain a duplicate birth certificate from ZAGS specifying the ZAGS office; right to sign applications and receive documents; validity period of the power of attorney (1 year recommended).